Investing is as “Simple as That”

 After all, think about “peak oil,” “global food shortages,” “global warming crisis,” and other problems that weren’t.
 As with commodities (and the “cure for high prices is high prices”), the cure for these intractable problems is unleashing the free-market economy on them.
 We will find efficiencies.

-History teaches us that the safe place for long-term investments is the global economy and free markets.
+History teaches us that the global economy and free markets are safe places for long-term investments.
 What is the alternative?

 So, What to Invest In?